Sculptures — Niches & Caryatids

 Caryatids — and their male counterparts, Atlantes — have enjoyed a revival ever since the Renaissance.
 They’ve been part of the architectural syntax in almost every period since then.
 Even so, most of Paris’ surviving caryatids and Atlantes date from the second half of the 19th century.

-What fascinates me about Paris’ caryatids is the way they absorb various meanings according to the wishes of the sculptor or the needs of their clients, or in keeping with the zeitgeist.
+Paris’ caryatids fascinate with their ability to absorb various meanings according to the wishes of the sculptor or the needs of their clients, or in keeping with the zeitgeist.

 Since the nameless caryatids have lost much of their association with ancient Greek slavery, they are free to become associated with the ideals of the French Revolution, icons of industry and capitalism, or movements of social reform.